kamranahmedse/developer-roadmap/src/data/roadmaps/sql/content/update@eu9dJFi6gBPMBdy08Y5Bb.md

-# The UPDATE Query: Giving Your Data a Makeover
+# UPDATE Query: Giving Your Data a Makeover

 Imagine you have a big whiteboard with all your friends' information.
 What if you need to change something, like a friend's new phone number?
 That's where the `UPDATE` query comes in handy in SQL.
 It's like having a magic eraser that can change specific information in your database without messing up the rest!